-Crumb cake meets pound cake in this absolute gem of a cake.
-Richly infused with Irish Cream liqueur and topped with a lavish layer of buttery crumbs, this plush and golden loaf is absolutely irresistible (translation: this is the cake you carve into thin slivers at midnight, or slice into thick slabs for a late morning snack).
+Crumb cake meets pound cake in this absolute gem of a cake!
+Richly infused with Irish Cream liqueur and topped with a lavish layer of buttery crumbs, this plush and golden Irish cream crumb cake is absolutely irresistible (translation: this is the cake you carve into thin slivers at midnight, or slice into thick slabs for a late morning snack).

 Whether you bake this everyday cake for St. Patrick’s Day or simply on an afternoon whim, I know you’ll find it delicious down to the very last crumb.